shengyang998/project_teal/ProjectTeal/docs/48mp_linear_rgb_dng_plan.md

 - Baseline B: gain-field-only model to quickly remove LTM.
 - Key risks: misalignment, incorrect quad/binner logic, WB ambiguity—address early with tests and standardized metadata.

+Baseline A now exists as a global gain alignment path that inverts any provided tone curve, projects into the RAW anchor via the forward operator, and applies a robust percentile gain to match exposure without spatial variation.

 ## Recommended Execution Order
 1. Finish alignment and correct forward operator (Phases 1–2).
 2. Train gain-only model with anchor loss + mild regularization.